c-fraser/graph-guard/docs/README.md

 validation is performed by
-intercepting [RUN](https://neo4j.com/docs/bolt/current/bolt/message/#messages-run) requests and analyzing the [Cypher](https://neo4j.com/developer/cypher/) query (and parameters) for schema violations.
+intercepting [RUN](https://neo4j.com/docs/bolt/current/bolt/message/#messages-run) requests and analyzing the [Cypher](https://neo4j.com/developer/cypher/) query (and parameters) for schema [violations](#violations).
 If the intercepted query is determined to be *invalid* according to the schema, then a [FAILURE](https://neo4j.com/docs/bolt/current/bolt/message/#messages-failure) response is sent to the *client*.

 ### Schema

-The schema describes the nodes and relationships in a graph.
-A schema is defined using `graph-guard`'s DSL language, demonstrated below for the [movies](https://github.com/neo4j-graph-examples/movies) graph.
+A schema describes the nodes and relationships in a graph.
+The schema is defined using `graph-guard`'s DSL language, demonstrated below for the [movies](https://github.com/neo4j-graph-examples/movies) graph.